remdan/capistrano-composer-light/README.md

 ### Integrated common tasks

-The folowing common tasks are already integrated:
+The folowing common tasks are already integrated and every task is reenabled, that means you can call them many times if you need.
 * ```composer:installer```
 * ```composer:self_update```
 * ```composer:install```